Marihuana Tax Act of 1937: Operation of the act

 Shortly after the 1937 Marihuana Tax Act went into effect on October 1, 1937, the Federal Bureau of Narcotics and Denver City police arrested Moses Baca for possession and Samuel Caldwell for dealing.
-Baca and Caldwell's arrest made them the first marijuana convictions under U.S. federal law for not paying the marijuana tax.
-Judge Foster Symes sentenced Baca to 18 months and Caldwell to four years in Leavenworth Penitentiary for violating the 1937 Marihuana Tax Act.
+Baca and Caldwell's arrest made them the first marijuana convictions under U.S. federal law for not paying the marijuana tax, which taxed it at $1 per ounce, equaling around $17 in 2019.
+Judge John Foster Symes sentenced Baca to 18 months and Caldwell to four years in Leavenworth Penitentiary for violating the 1937 Marihuana Tax Act.

 After the Philippines fell to Japanese forces in 1942, the Department of Agriculture and the US Army urged farmers to grow fiber hemp.
 Tax stamps for cultivation of fiber hemp began to be issued to farmers.
 Without any change in the Marihuana Tax Act, 400,000 acre were cultivated with hemp between 1942 and 1945.
 The last commercial hemp fields were planted in Wisconsin in 1957.

 In 1967, President Johnson's Commission on Law Enforcement and Administration of Justice opined, "The Act raises an insignificant amount of revenue and exposes an insignificant number of marijuana transactions to public view, since only a handful of people are registered under the Act.
 It has become, in effect, solely a criminal law, imposing sanctions upon persons who sell, acquire, or possess marijuana."

 In 1969 in Leary v.
-United States, part of the Act was ruled to be unconstitutional as a violation of the Fifth Amendment, since a person seeking the tax stamp would have to incriminate him/herself.
+United States, part of the Act was ruled to be unconstitutional as a violation of the Fifth Amendment, since a person seeking the tax stamp would have to incriminate themself.
 In response the Congress passed the Controlled Substances Act as Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970, which repealed the 1937 Act.

 Etymology

 Although the spelling "marijuana" is common in current use, the spelling used in the Marihuana Taxation Act is "marihuana".
-"Marihuana" was the spelling used in Federal documents at the time.
+"Marihuana" was the spelling used in federal documents at the time.

 In addition, the Marihuana Tax Act of 1937 legitimized the use of the term "marijuana" as a label for hemp and cannabis plants and products in the US and around the world.
 Prior to 1937, "marijuana" was slang; it was not included in any official dictionaries.
 The word marijuana is probably of Mexican origin.
 Mexico passed prohibition for export to the US in 1925 following the International Opium Convention.
 In the years leading up to the taxation act, it was in common use in the United States, "smoked like tobacco", and called "ganjah", or "ganja".